-To upload Android apps you need to create an account on the Google Play Developer Console.
+To upload App to Google play store free you need to create an account on the Google Play Developer Console.
 The Google Developer Console will allow you to upload your Android app to the Google Play Store while also having access to the controls and settings after the first upload was made.

 To use the Google Play Developer Console, there is a once-off fee of $25, which will come with varied functions and control features.
 You will also need to complete a sign-up form, and wait for approval before your account can be used.
 The approval time after your information was submitted is around 48 hours.